Brayan9812omeroN/Manufacture-API/README.md

 ## Run Locally

 ### Database

 To use PostgreSQL, make sure the service is running.
-The configuration file for the database connection is in src/main/resources/application.properties.
+The configuration file for the database connection is in.`src/main/resources/application.properties`

-Run the following script to create the necessary tables:
+Run the following script to create the database:

 Database Creation Script

 ```bash
 CREATE DATABASE bd_manufactura;
 ```